katiezzzzz/QA-LadsBank/README.md

 *Features:*
 Current and Savings Account - Withdraw(), Deposit() Methods;

+How to Use:
+Create a bank account (savings or current) with ladsbank, choose to withdraw or deposit into these accounts, have interest rates effect the savings account and minimum balanace

 | Classes              | Type           |      Inheritence     |
 | ---------------------|----------------| ---------------------|
 | App                  | Static Class   |        N/A           |